pingcap/tispark/docs/dev/commit_the_code_and_submit_a_pull_request.md

 ```

 ## Commit your change
 After finishing coding for your change, you should make a commit and write a brief comment about it.
 Then, you need to push the change to your own fork.
+Use `git push` with `-u` can relate origin branch and local branch, so you can use `git push` for the next pushes.
 ```
 git add ${changed files}

 git commit -m 'comment'

-git push origin my-branch
+git push -u origin my-branch
 ```

 ## Submit a pull request